-Storing your files in OneDrive is a great way to access your data more conveniently.
+Storing your files in OneDrive is a great way to conveniently access your data.
 Once your files are in the cloud, you can view or edit them using any device with Internet access.
-But what happens if you have a file you need but it isn't in your OneDrive account?
+But what happens if you have a file you need but it isn't stored in your OneDrive account?
 You may think you're out of luck, but that isn't the case.
-As long as you've got the Fetch feature configured properly and you are using Windows 7, Windows 8 or Windows 10 on the computer containing the file and that computer is connected to the Internet, you can find the file and download it right from the OneDrive website.
-Read on to learn how to use this simple yet awesome feature.
+As long as you've got the Fetch feature configured properly and you are using Windows 7, Windows 8 or Windows 10 on the computer containing the file, and that computer is also connected to the Internet, you can find the file and download it right from the OneDrive website.
+Read this guide to find out how to use this simple yet awesome feature.

-We don't know why Microsoft has removed this feature from Windows 8.1 and we hope that it will also be made available for this operating system.
+We don't know why Microsoft has removed this feature from Windows 8.1 and we still hope that it will be made available for this operating system also.

-In Windows 7 and Windows 8, in order to utilize the Fetch feature, you need to be using the OneDrive desktop application.
+In Windows 7 and Windows 8, in order to be able to use the Fetch feature, you need to be using the OneDrive desktop application.
 The application is compatible with Windows Vista, Windows 7 and Windows 8.
 You can download it for free from the OneDrive website.
-If you've already got this installed on your computer, skip to the next step.
-Otherwise, make sure to check the box that says "Let me use OneDrive to fetch any of my files on this PC", during the installation process.

-If you need more information about downloading and installing the desktop version of OneDrive for Windows 7 or Windows 8, check out this article: How to Use the OneDrive Application in Windows 7 & Windows 8.
+If you need guidance on how to download and install the OneDrive desktop app for Windows 7 or Windows 8, follow the steps from the first section of this article: How to sync your files with OneDrive in Windows 7.